Peace Action is a national, grassroots organization committed to organizing a powerful peace movement.

 There are still nearly 15,000 nuclear weapons in the world today.
 The U.S. and Russia have thousands of nuclear weapons on hair trigger alert ready to launch in minutes.
 While the Cold War may have ended, the nuclear threat has not.
 The only way to ensure that nuclear weapons will never again be used – whether purposefully, or accidentally – is global abolition.

 The U.S. must lead the way to a safer world by working towards the complete abolition of nuclear weapons, and taking steps to reduce the threat of nuclear war in the meantime.
 Important steps include taking our weapons off hair trigger alert, halting our research and development of new nuclear weapons, and protecting treaties in place to prevent further proliferation of nuclear weapons.
-We must also pursue new diplomatic efforts with countries like Russia, China, and North Korea, to reduce rather than expand the world’s current nuclear arsenals.
-While we can and must work with other countries to reduce the threat to the world posed by nuclear weapons, we can also take unilateral steps to reduce the threat by halting the planned expansion of our nuclear arsenal and unilaterally reducing our stockpile.
+We must also pursue diplomacy with countries like Russia, China, and North Korea, to reduce rather than expand the world’s current nuclear arsenals.
+While we can and must work with other countries to reduce the threat to the world posed by nuclear weapons, we can also take unilateral steps to reduce the threat by halting the planned expansion of the U.S. nuclear arsenal and unilaterally reducing the U.S. stockpile.

-As the Pentagon’s budget soars to over half a trillion dollars annually, over 20% of American children live in poverty.
-Basic infrastructure is crumbling, schools are using outdated textbooks, and millions of Americans are without basic health insurance.
+As the Pentagon’s budget soars to over half a trillion dollars annually, over 20% of the nation’s children live in poverty.
+Basic infrastructure is crumbling, schools are using outdated textbooks, and millions are still without basic health insurance.
 We have choices.
 According to the National Priorities Project, with a 10 percent reduction in the base Pentagon budget, we could put 1,590,000 million students through 4 years of college, or provide 22,290,000 children with healthcare for a year, or provide 36,770,000 households with solar electricity for a year.
-We believe that current government spending does not reflect the real needs of the American people, and we’re working to cut the bloated Pentagon budget accordingly.
+We believe that current government spending does not reflect people’s real needs, and we’re working to cut the bloated Pentagon budget accordingly.